Staff Profile of Prof. Nathan Abrams

 - ‘Muscles, Mimicry, Menschlikyat, and Madagascar: Jews, Sport, and Nature in US Cinema’, in Muscling in on New Worlds: Jews, Sport, and the Making of the Americas, ed.
-Raanan Rein and David Sheinin (Leiden: Brill, forthcoming).
+Raanan Rein and David Sheinin (Leiden: Brill, 2014): 121-42.

-- ‘Film/TV/New Media Studies’, in The Routledge Handbook to Contemporary Jewish Cultures, ed.
-Laurence Roth and Nadia Valman (New York and London: Routledge forthcoming).
+- ‘Film, Television, and New Media Studies’, in The Routledge Handbook to Contemporary Jewish Cultures, ed.
+Laurence Roth & Nadia Valman (New York and London: Routledge 2014): 108-120.

-- ‘Locating the Pixelated Jew: A Multi-Modal Method for Exploring Judaism in The Shivah’ (with Isamar Carrillo Masso), in Finding Religion in Digital Gaming, ed.
-Heidi Campbell and Greg Grieve (Bloomington, IN: Indiana University Press, forthcoming).
+- ‘Locating the Pixelated Jew: A Multi-Modal Method for Exploring Judaism in The Shivah’ (with Isamar Carrillo Masso), in Playing with Religion in Digital Games, ed.
+Heidi Campbell and Greg Grieve (Bloomington, IN: Indiana University Press, 2014): 47-65.

-- ‘Grassroots Religion: Facebook and Offline Post-Denominational Judaism’ (with Sally Baker and B. J. Brown), in Social Media and Religious Change, ed.
-Marie Gillespie, David Herbert, Anita Greenhill (Berlin: De Gruyter, 2013): 143–163.
-Download the article (pdf)
+- ‘Grassroots Religion: Facebook and Offline Post-Denominational Judaism’ (with Sally Baker and B. J. Brown), in Social media and religious change, ed.
+Marie Gillespie, David Herbert, Anita Greenhill (Berlin: De Gruyter, 2013): 143-163.

 - ‘Arthur Miller: Unofficial Cultural Ambassador’, in Divided Dreamworlds: The Cultural Cold War in East and West, ed.
 Peter Romijn, Giles Scott-Smith and Joes Segal (Amsterdam: Amsterdam University Press, 2012): 13-32.